apache/incubator-knox/books/0.3.0/service_webhdfs.md

 Each line below could be typed or copied into the interactive shell and executed.
 This is provided as an example to illustrate the use of the client DSL.

-    # Import the client DSL and a useful utilities for working with JSON.
+    // Import the client DSL and a useful utilities for working with JSON. import org.apache.hadoop.gateway.shell.Hadoop
-    import org.apache.hadoop.gateway.shell.Hadoop
     import org.apache.hadoop.gateway.shell.hdfs.Hdfs
     import groovy.json.JsonSlurper

-    # Setup some basic config.
+    // Setup some basic config.
     gateway = "https://localhost:8443/gateway/sandbox"
     username = "guest"
     password = "guest-password"

-    # Start the session.
+    // Start the session.
     session = Hadoop.login( gateway, username, password )

-    # Cleanup anything leftover from a previous run.
+    // Cleanup anything leftover from a previous run.
     Hdfs.rm( session ).file( "/user/guest/example" ).recursive().now()

-    # Upload the README to HDFS.
+    // Upload the README to HDFS.
-    Hdfs.put( session ).file( README ).to( "/user/guest/example/README" ).now()
+    Hdfs.put( session ).file( "README" ).to( "/user/guest/example/README" ).now()

-    # Download the README from HDFS.
+    // Download the README from HDFS.
     text = Hdfs.get( session ).from( "/user/guest/example/README" ).now().string
     println text

-    # List the contents of the directory.
-    text = Hdfs.ls( session ).dir( "/user/guest/example" ).now().string
+    // List the contents of the directory. text = Hdfs.ls( session ).dir( "/user/guest/example" ).now().string
     json = (new JsonSlurper()).parseText( text )
     println json.FileStatuses.FileStatus.pathSuffix

-    # Cleanup the directory.
+    // Cleanup the directory.
     Hdfs.rm( session ).file( "/user/guest/example" ).recursive().now()

-    # Clean the session.
+    // Clean the session.
     session.shutdown()